Stepmonster: Plot

-The film starts off with art supplies and dramatic music.
+The film starts with art supplies and dramatic music.
 The art supplies draw an EC Comics knockoff that the camera zooms into, showing a family on vacation.

 The family sees a "No Hunting" sign that seemingly says you can only hunt monsters called "tropopkins", and the kid of the family, Todd (Billy Corben), just happens to have a comic detailing what a tropopkin is.
-Todd's mom Abby (Molly Cheek) has a weird sense of humor and suggests that the sign could mean only tropopkins are allowed to hunt.
-Almost instantly the roar of a tropopkin is heard.
+Todd's mom, Abby (Molly Cheek) has a weird sense of humor and suggests ,that the sign could mean only tropopkins are allowed to hunt.
+Almost instantly, the roar of a tropopkin is heard.
 Todd doesn't see the tropopkin, but he does find a giant chicken-like footprint, which matches the tropopkin footprint in his comic.

 Just then a beautiful woman appears and seems to be flirting with Todd's dad George (Alan Thicke), who acts like a seemingly generic grumpy 1950s dad - humorless, irritating, and super-serious.
 Sometime later, a monster appears one night in the woods and chases Abby until catching her, and wrapping her in a cocoon.

 6 months later, Todd is sadly living with his grandparents Shirley and Norman (Alice Hirson and George Gaynes) after the incident, with all, except Todd, believing the mother to be dead.
 George arrives and reveals that he will marry Denise Gore (Robin Riker), the suspicious beautiful woman from earlier, and has been dating her for the entire six months following Abby's disappearance and the time Todd got left with his grandparents.
 Todd has been unaware of this, and even the grandparents call out George for it.

-There is a short little heartwarming scene between Todd and his grandpa Norman, filled with random sports metaphors, in the style of Benjamin Sisko from Star Trek: Deep Space Nine, on how everything is like baseball, or how everything ties into baseball.
+There is a short heartwarming scene between Todd and his grandpa Norman, filled with random sports metaphors, in the style of Benjamin Sisko from Star Trek: Deep Space Nine, on how everything is similar to baseball, or how everything ties into baseball.

-Todd begins to get suspicious of Denise after her sees her gnawing on a bone, just like how he saw a tropopkin do the same thing in a comic book that details various things.
+Todd begins to get suspicious of Denise after she sees her gnawing on a bone, just like how he saw a tropopkin do the same thing in a comic book that details various things.
 Denise also has some tiny creature in a box that she talks to, and feeds it a live goldfish.
 George enters, notices a missing fish automatically, and blames Todd for it.
 The scene cuts to Todd being a peeping tom and watching his neighbor Wendy (Ami Dolenz) strip down.
-This ties into the plot, because Todd catches Denise eyeing a jogger at night.
+This ties into the plot because Todd catches Denise eyeing a jogger at night.